AshleyYakeley/Truth/mkdocs/docs/declarations.md

 import Colour (AlphaColour, crimson); # brings given names (and subtype relations) from Colour into scope

-import Drawing (); # brings only subtype relations from Drawing into scope
+import Cairo (); # brings only subtype relations from Cairo into scope

 in draw {\_ => source crimson paint}
 ```